Choosing the right name for your company isn’t easy.

 Having Silver Wheaton follow a specific process - which at times seemed unrelated to arriving at the destination, did have its challenges.

 But, when we arrived at agreement on the new name Wheaton Precious Metals, along with the supporting tag line, the whole group was very supportive of the process.

 “Now we understand why we….” was a recurring comment following the final stage of the naming protocol.

-They then appreciated the vetting aspect as a crucial phase in the overall process.
+They appreciated the vetting aspect as a crucial phase in the overall process.
 Once the final name was agreed upon, there was no second guessing if one name could have been a better choice.

 The resulting name was thoroughly evaluated from many perspectives.
-In the end, the name Wheaton Precious Metals was selected because it was the best.
+In the end, the name Wheaton Precious Metals was selected because it was simply the best.

 From the creative perspective, developing the visual elements - specifically the logo - after being so immersed in the naming process was a further extension of the company’s true character.